audunhalland/entrait/README.md

 # entrait

-Experimental proc macro to ease development using _Inversion of Control_ patterns in Rust.
+A proc macro to ease development using _Inversion of Control_ patterns in Rust.

 `entrait` is used to generate a trait from the definition of a regular function.
 The main use case for this is that other functions may depend upon the trait